-Michèle Foster is Henry Heuser Endowed Chair in Urban Education Partnerships and in the Dept of Early Childhood and Elementary Education at the University of Louisville.
+Michèle Foster is Henry Heuser Endowed Chair in Urban Education Partnerships and in the Department of Early Childhood and Elementary Education at the University of Louisville.

 Education: Harvard University, Graduate School of Education

 Research Interests: The social, cultural, educational, and linguistic contexts of African Americans.

 Andrea Olinger is an Assistant Professor of English at the University of Louisville.